Kramer Levin Receives M&A Advisor’s Corporate and Strategic Deal of the Year

 New SEC Guidance on Five-Business-Day Tender Offers and Exchange Offers

-Philip Kaufman is a highly experienced trial and appellate lawyer representing business clients in litigation involving a broad range of substantive areas, including securities, RICO, insurance, real estate and banking.
-He has successfully defended dozens of law and accounting firms in securities class actions and other complex professional liability suits, generating a number of important precedents in that area.
-He has also won a string of victories for corporate directors and officers in class actions, shareholder derivative actions, and cases brought by bankruptcy trustees and creditors; for insurance companies both in high-exposure coverage litigation with insureds and in disputes with reinsurers; for hedge funds and their principals in securities and commodities fraud cases brought by investors; for commercial banks in class actions brought by borrowers; and for major hotel organizations and publicly-traded REITS in suits brought by private litigants and regulatory authorities.
-In addition to these matters, Mr. Kaufman has litigated some of the most challenging and high-profile cases to emerge in recent years in the corporate restructuring and bankruptcy arena, serving as lead or co-lead trial counsel for Creditors' Committees, bank groups, bondholders, or other major creditor constituencies in the Residential Capital, Owens Corning, Adelphia, and Charter Communications bankruptcies, as well as lead trial counsel for the Debtor in the Genco Shipping & Trading bankruptcy.
-Mr. Kaufman was recognized by New York Super Lawyers in 2014.
+Philip S. Kaufman is a skilled and accomplished courtroom advocate with a long and effective record of representing business clients in both trials and appeals across a comprehensive range of legal matters, including securities, RICO, insurance, real estate, banking and class action litigation.
+Mr. Kaufman has defended dozens of law and accounting firms in securities class actions and complex professional liability suits, generating judicial decisions that have become important precedents in those fields.
+He has successfully defended corporate directors and officers in class actions, shareholder derivative actions and actions brought by bankruptcy trustees and creditors.
+He has defended hedge funds and their principals against investor allegations of securities and commodities fraud, and represented commercial banks in class actions brought by borrowers.
+Adept at both civil litigation and regulatory actions, Mr. Kaufman has defended major hotel organizations and publicly traded REITs against both private lawsuits and actions brought by regulatory authorities.
+His work on behalf of insurance companies includes both high-exposure coverage litigation with insureds and disputes with reinsurers.
+Mr. Kaufman has also litigated some of the most challenging and high-profile cases to emerge in recent years in the corporate restructuring and bankruptcy arena, serving as lead or co-lead trial counsel for creditors’ committees, bank groups, bondholders or other major creditor constituencies in the Residential Capital, Owens Corning, Adelphia and Charter Communications bankruptcies, and as lead trial counsel for the debtor in the Genco Shipping & Trading bankruptcy.